proxmox/proxmox-backup/docs/installation.rst

    still access the backups.

 .. note::
-  You can access the webinterface of the Proxmox Backup Server with your web browser, using HTTPS on port 8007.
+  You can access the web interface of the Proxmox Backup Server with your web browser, using HTTPS on port 8007.
 For example at ``https://<ip-or-dns-name>:8007``

 Client installation